The common programme in brief of the MSc in Econometrics (60 EC) consists of the four courses (20 EC in total):

 The semester 2 courses are all track specific.
 Information on these courses can be found below.

-To fully grasp the new phenomenon of Big Data, the Data Science & Business Analytics track provides you with the skills, expertise and techniques that are required to apply robust statistical methods, to be used in exploring all topics, research and issues relevant to the discipline.
-Study the correlations between data flows for predictive purposes and apply game theory to social media and the internet.
+To fully understand the field of Complexity and Economic Behaviour, you'll need the skills, expertise and techniques that are required to apply robust statistical methods, to be used in exploring all topics, research and issues relevant to the discipline.
+Study different learning models of bounded rationality, compute and analyse the stability of steady states, and find out about evolutionary finance.

-The Big Data & Business Analytics track of the master Econometrics is a one-year programme of 60 ECTS credits (1 ECTS credit = 0.5 US credits).
+The Econometrics programme is a one-year programme of 60 ECTS credits (1 ECTS credit = 0.5 US credits).
 The academic year runs from September to the middle of July and is divided into two semesters, each with three periods.
 Refer to the academic calendar for exact dates.

-30 EC will come from courses as described above.
-It is mandatory to choose Machine Learning for Econometrics.
+30 EC will be from courses as described above.
+It is mandatory to choose Complexity and Behaviour.

-The students of this track take the following courses:
+In the second semester students will take the following courses:

 Your Master’s thesis is your graduation piece of work and it will be supervised by one of the researchers in Department of Quantitative Economics.
 Your thesis must add to the existing body of scientific knowledge to an appropriate extent and it may be written during an internship at a firm.